ahtrahddis/donothing/zazen instruction/zazen_instruction.md

 come in through your nose.
 Also, when you sit in meditation, breathe abdominally.
-Keeping your tongue on the roof of your mouth, breathe easily and naturally with the air coming into your body through your nose and down to your abdomen,.
+Keeping your tongue on the roof of your mouth, breathe easily and naturally with the air coming into your body through your nose and down to your abdomen.
 When we breathe in this way, the belly moves as the air comes in and as it goes out.
 Keep the breath deep, smooth, and peaceful.
 It is best if the exhalation is longer than the inhalation in zazen.
 Just slowly and completely exhale all of the air, and